 20. Students must be clear that they can seek clarification on any aspect of their feedback, and Faculties should ensure that that published guidelines are made available to enable this.

 21. In addition to written feedback, Personal Tutor meetings must also be scheduled to discuss feedback and should contribute to the development of students’ individualised student improvement plans.
 Faculties should be schedule these formally as part of the Personal Tutor programme.

 22. While the requirements and guidelines of this section apply mainly to written feedback, the principles should be extended equally to oral feedback, which should be recorded formally.

 23. Feedback on coursework assessments should be constructive and should not open with negative comments but should be a balance between positive feedback and feedback that will enable learner development and improved performance in the next assignment.

 24. The minimum requirement for ensuring the quality of feedback should rest initially with the moderation systems in place for each module.
 Any commentary offered by external examiners should also be considered as a means of ensuring compliance with the principles and requirements of this section of the AQH, and in the interest of continual improvement.

-25. Institutes should ensure that staff have time for appropriate and adequate training as provided by the University.
-Support and training should also be available at institute/department level, especially for the operational aspects of e-submission and feedback and the minimum requirements in terms of the quality of feedback provided.
+25. Departments should ensure that staff have time for appropriate and adequate training as provided by the University.
+Support and training should also be available at Faculty /department level, especially for the operational aspects of e-submission and feedback and the minimum requirements in terms of the quality of feedback provided.